unrealloco/RconTool/README.md

 ## How to use it
 ### 1. Compile
 First of all you have to compile it.
+Visual Studio 2019 may help.
 #### Note:
 Before compiling make sure you've set the right ip and port(line 23).
 ### 2. Open